 Skip to main content

-Xbox's Hi-Fi Rush has that Dreamcast era vibe, and it could be one of the best games of the year
+Xbox's Hi-Fi Rush has that Dreamcast era vibe, and it was one of the best games of 2023

-The latest Xbox Game Pass surprise drop has a really retro feel to it – and that is a very good thing.
+Last year's Xbox Game Pass surprise drop has a really retro feel to it – and it was something fresh, bold, and exciting for the industry.

 Time is ever-flowing, but it’s also undoubtedly a flat circle.
 Trends come and go, and loop back around, and here we are – it’s the year of our lord 2023, and a time portal has just opened above our heads and dropped a Dreamcast classic into our laps.
 Or a GameCube classic, to be fair – it feels like it’d be most at home on either of those.
 The point is, the latest first-party addition to Xbox Game Pass feels like it’s time traveled from circa 1998-2003.
 And I mean that in the best possible way.